 International Supplies of Goods and Services

-If a company sells goods to a customer who is registered for VAT in another EU Member State and the sale involves the removal of those goods from Poland (either by the seller or its customer) to that Member State, then it does not need to charge VAT and may zero rate the supply as an intra-EU dispatch.
-It must obtain its customer's VAT number and quote it on its invoice.
-It should also obtain evidence of the goods' removal from Poland which shall include:
+If you sell goods to a customer who is registered for VAT in another EU Member State and the sale involves the removal of those goods from Poland (either by you or your customer) to that Member State, then you do not need to charge VAT and may zero rate the supply as an intra-EU dispatch.
+You must obtain your customer's VAT number and quote it on your invoice.
+You should also obtain evidence of the goods' removal from Poland which shall include:

 Additional documentation (such as business correspondence, documents regarding insurance, documentation regarding payment for goods) may also be used as such evidence, if necessary.

-If a company sells goods to a customer who is not registered for VAT in another EU Member State, it will have to charge Polish VAT.
-If the sales exceed a certain threshold for that Member State it may have to register in the Member State under what is known as the Distant Sale Scheme.
+If you sell goods to a customer who is not registered for VAT in another EU Member State, you will have to charge Polish VAT.
+If your sales exceed a certain threshold for that Member State you may have to register in the Member State under what is known as the Distant Sale Scheme.

-If a company exports goods to a customer (business or private) outside of the EU, then it may zero rate this supply provided that it holds a customs document (generally IE599 electronic document) confirming that the goods left the EU territory.
+If you export goods to a customer (business or private) outside of the EU, then you may zero rate this supply provided that you hold a customs document (generally IE599 electronic document) confirming that the goods left the EU territory.

 Since 2010, the general rule introduced to Polish VAT law, as a result of implementation of the EU VAT Package, states that the services supplied to a taxpayer (B2B services) should be subject to VAT in the country of the service recipient, while the services supplied to a non-taxpayer (B2C services) should be subject to VAT in the country of the service supplier.

-There are a number of exceptions from this rule including among others:
+There are a number of exceptions to this rule including among others:

 - The place of supply of services connected with immovable property, including the services of experts and estate agents, the provision of accommodation in the hotel sector or in sectors with a similar function, such as holiday camps or sites developed for use as camping sites, the granting of rights to use immovable property and services for the preparation and coordination of construction work, such as the services of architects and of firms providing on-site supervision, shall be the place where the immovable property is located.